 Azure Intetgration FAQs

-For answers to frequently asked questions (FAQs) about integrating Azure into an enterprise environment using ARM (Advanced RISC Machine) architecture, see Azure Integrations using ARM.
+For answers to frequently asked questions (FAQs) about integrating Azure into an enterprise environment using ARM (Azure Resource Manager) architecture, see Azure Integrations using ARM.